-Some companies elect not to pay the ransom demand, instead of restoring their latest data backup and resuming business operations.
+Some companies elect not to pay the ransom demand, choosing instead to restore their latest data backup and resume business operations.
 They are adhering to best security practices calling for daily or other high-frequency data backups.
-Unfortunately, even though they are able to resume operations quickly, the threat still lingers that the stolen copy of their data could be placed for sale on the black market.
+Unfortunately, even though they are able to resume operations quickly, the threat still lingers that the stolen copy of their data could be placed for sale on the dark web.
 Ransomware is data theft, plain and simple, and we know there is no honor among thieves (Proverbs 21:10-11).

 Legality of Ransom Payments.
 It is not illegal to pay a ransom to recover your data.
 However, law enforcement authorities, the FBI, and the U.S. Department of Treasury’s Office of Foreign Assets Control (OFAC) all strongly advise against doing so.

 OFAC maintains a Specially Designated Nationals and Blocked Persons List that includes (and imposes sanctions against) many known malicious actors and cyber gangs.